opensafely-core/ehrql/docs/includes/generated_docs/schemas/beta.tpp.md

     <code>SNOMED-CT code</code>
   </dt>
   <dd markdown="block">
 The response to the question, as a SNOMED CT code, for responses where the CTV3 code has a corresponding SNOMED CT code.
-Alternatively, if the question admits a number as the response, then the question, as a SNOMED CT code, for questions where the CTV3 code has a corresponding SNOMED CT code.
+Alternatively, if the question does not admit a SNOMED CT code as the response, then the question, as a SNOMED CT code, for questions where the CTV3 code has a corresponding SNOMED CT code.

   </dd>
 </div>